jujudellago/list-speakers/README.txt

 ==Usage and options==

 ** title = title displayed for the widget
-** Number of speakes to show =  number of speakers loaded for the animation ** Speaker page: This should be a URL to a page that includes the shortcode [the_conference_lineup year="my year"] with the addition of ?artist= (or &artist=) as the speaker id will get filled in below
+** Speaker page: This should be a URL to a page that includes the shortcode [the_conference_lineup year="my year"] with the addition of ?artist= (or &artist=) as the speaker id will get filled in below
 ** Year: Year of the festival to load the speakers/artists from ** Show description: show the short description of the artist/speaker